 - To fill the doughnut cups, I use a ziploc bag with the corner cut out.
 This keeps the process a little more neat and ensures stray batter doesn’t coat the outsides of the cups.

-- If you don’t yet have a donut pan, this is the one I use: Norpro Donut Pan
+- If you don’t yet have a donut pan, this is the one I love: Norpro Donut Pan– you can find it on Amazon in 6ct or 12ct!

 - We added sprinkles on top of the donut just after glazing.
 These donuts would also taste delicious topped with chopped nuts or anything you usually enjoy on your donuts.
 (I’m thinking I might have to try crushed Oreos next time. . . )